Andrew A. Dahl, MD, FACS

 Glaucoma surgery or laser

 There are several forms of laser therapy for glaucoma.
 Laser iridotomy (see the section above on angle-closure glaucoma) involves making a hole in the colored part of the eye (iris) to allow fluid to drain normally in eyes with narrow or closed angles.
-Laser trabeculoplasty is a laser procedure performed only in eyes with open angles.
+Laser trabeculoplasty and Selective Laser Trabeculoplasty (SLT) are laser procedures performed only in eyes with open angles.
 Laser trabeculoplasty does not cure glaucoma, but may be done instead of increasing the number of different eyedrops, or may be recommended when a patient is already using multiple eyedrops (maximal medical therapy).
 In some cases, it is used as the initial or primary therapy for open-angle glaucoma.
 This procedure is a quick, relatively painless, and safe method of lowering the intraocular pressure.
 With the eye numbed by anesthetic drops, the laser treatment is applied through a mirrored contact lens to the angle of the eye.
 Microscopic laser burns to the angle allow fluid to better exit the drainage channels.

 Trabeculectomy is a delicate microsurgical procedure used to treat glaucoma.
 In this operation, a small piece of the clogged trabecular meshwork is removed to create an opening and a new drainage pathway is made for the fluid to exit the eye.
 As part of this new drainage system, a tiny collecting bag is created from conjunctival tissue.
 (The conjunctiva is the clear covering over the white of the eye.)
 This bag is called a "filtering bleb" and looks like a cystic raised area that is at the top part of the eye under the upper lid.
 The new drainage system allows fluid to leave the eye, enter the bag/bleb, and then pass into the capillary blood circulation (thereby lowering the eye pressure).
 Trabeculectomy is the most commonly performed glaucoma surgery.
 If successful, it is the most effective means of lowering the eye pressure.

-Viscocanalostomy, canaloplasty, and the trabecutome are alternative surgical procedures used to lower eye pressure.
+In the past few years, minimally-invasive glaucoma surgery (MIGS) has been under development.
+Various devices such as the Trabectome, the IStent, the Cypass Microstent, the Xen glaucoma implant, and the Hydrus Microstent have been either approved for human use or are in advanced clinical trials.
+These provide alternative surgical procedures used to lower eye pressure.
 These procedures are directed at creating openings in the trabecular meshwork, the drainage ring in the wall of the angle of the eye.
-These surgeries are less invasive than trabeculectomy and aqueous shunt surgery,but may not lower pressure as much.
+These surgeries are less invasive than trabeculectomy and aqueous shunt surgery, but may not lower pressure as much.p>

 The surgeon sometimes creates other types of drainage systems.
 While glaucoma surgery is often effective, complications, such as infection or bleeding, are possible.
 Accordingly, surgery is usually reserved for cases that cannot otherwise be controlled.